- About us

 All applicants are responsible for uploading the following documents through the university online application system.

 Copies of transcripts from all post-secondary institutions attended.
-Only applicants admitted into the graduate program will be required to forward official transcripts to the Dean of Graduate Studies office.
+Only applicants admitted into the graduate program will be required to forward official transcripts to the Graduate and Postdoctoral Studies office.

 * The application system will request an official transcript.
 However, our department DOES NOT require it until after you are admitted into a graduate program.